Bastardkb/Skeletyl/README.md

 The tents come in 2 versions: normal, and organic.
 The organic one provides a sleeker skeleton-style look with a side holder for the shield pcb, but is longer and harder to print.

-There is a separate version of the organic tent that accomodates a blackpill with shied on the side.

 | Front view               | Side view           |
 | ----------------- | ------------------ |